keptn/keptn.github.io/content/docs/0.6.0/installation/setup-keptn/index.md

 ## Configure a custom domain (required for EKS)

-In case you have a custom domain or cannot use *xip.io* (e.g., when running Keptn on EKS, AWS will create an ELB), there is a CLI command to configure Keptn for your custom domain:
+If you have a custom domain or cannot use *xip.io* (e.g., when running Keptn on EKS with an ELB (Elastic Load Balancer) from AWS), there is the
+CLI command [keptn configure domain](../../reference/cli/#keptn-configure-domain) to configure Keptn for your custom domain:

 ```console
 keptn configure domain YOUR_DOMAIN